Winter home maintenance tips

-- Make sure your gutters and drains aren’t blocked or leaking.
+- make sure your gutters and drains aren’t blocked or leaking

-- Check your windows and outside doors open and shut properly.
+- check your windows and outside doors open and shut properly

-- Check stopcock and isolation valves haven’t seized up.
+- check stopcock and isolation valves haven’t seized up.
 If they’re stiff, loosen them with WD40.

 Protect your pipes if you go away for over 24 hours

-- Turn off your main internal stopcock or isolation valve to prevent frozen pipes.
+- turn off your main internal stopcock or isolation valve to prevent frozen pipes

-- Leave the heating on a low setting to prevent burst pipes.
+- leave the heating on a low setting to prevent burst pipes.

 Frozen or burst boiler pipes

-- boiler won’t turn on
+- the boiler won’t turn on

 - gurgling sounds when the boiler is turned on

-- toilet cistern is slow to refill.
+- the toilet cistern being slow to refill.